 EDUCATION & ENTREPRENEURIAL TRAINING: Sorenson has strongly supported his alma mater, the University of Utah.
 In 2013, he gave $13 million to David Eccles School of Business at the University of Utah to create the James Lee Sorenson Global Impact Investing Center.
 The center "engages students in creating sustainable change on regional and global levels through high-impact social investment, innovative curriculum and research."
 Support has also gone to BYU, Krista's alma mater.
 Sorenson has supported the BYU ARTS Partnership to promote arts education in Utah's schools.
 Sorenson's late mother, Beverley, was an advocate of arts education.
 In 2008, the Utah State Legislature funded the Beverley Taylor Sorenson Arts Learning Program, bringing an integrated teaching model to classrooms across the state.
 Money has also gone to Junior Achievement, and to American Indian Services, which provides scholarships to low-income Native Americans.

 HEALTHCARE: Sorenson has supported Ouelessebougou Alliance, which "works in partnership with village citizens to transform the quality of life in the Ouelessebougou region of Mali by delivering sustainable programs in health, education and economic development."
-They've also supported IVUmed, "dedicated to teaching urology in developing countries," Vittana Foundation, which provides "international microfinance loans for students," and Village Capital, which "finds, trains, and funds entrepreneurs solving global problems."
+They have also supported IVUmed, "dedicated to teaching urology in developing countries," Vittana Foundation, which provides "international microfinance loans for students," and Village Capital, which "finds, trains, and funds entrepreneurs solving global problems."
 Sorenson has worked with CHOICE Humanitarian, and traveled to Nepal.
-Other funds have gone to Maliheh Free Clinic in Salt Lake City.
+Sorenson also supports Maliheh Free Clinic in Salt Lake City.